It’s a good idea to have these files in your EFB.

 - mud is the last thing you want to get stuck in during landing or trying to get out of on takeoff.

 These are all unnecessary problems, and therefore all soft-field exercises should be simulated on paved taxiways and runways .

 Soft-field landing in our Twin Stars are not allowed at all; it’s not part of multi-engine training anyway.

-Thank you for helping keep our planes in the condition you wish to find them when you want to go fly!
+Thank you for your understanding and helping keep our planes in the condition you wish to find them when you want to go fly!

 Two inflight engine shut downs in early 2020 have prompted Airbus and EASA to order changes to how liquids are consumed (or not) on the flight deck.
 A drink spilled on the center console of a Delta flight required a diversion, and an Asiana flight diverted after a similar spill.

 Hydration is important, especially on X/C flights – but needless to say, spilled drinks into or onto any cockpit components can lead to both inflight issues, major clean-up/MX costs, and aircraft downtimes.

 Please be mindful – only bring travel mugs or other containers that can be fully closed, and make sure passengers of yours do the same.

 Non-carbonated water is still the best way stay hydrated on any flight.